chvlyl/ISIC2018/README.md

 ## How to train the model on the ISIC2018 data

 ### Step 1: Download and pre-process the training data

+#### 1. Download ISIC2018 training data
+You may need to replace the download link below with the new link.
 ```
 gdown https://challenge.kitware.com/api/v1/item/5ac37c6356357d4ff856e179/download -O data/train.zip
 unzip data/train.zip -d data/